An ergodic theorem for quantum processes with applications to matrix product states

 where $Q_r$ is a pure state on $\bb{C}^{r\times r}$, $U_j$ is a sequence of independent Haar distributed $Dr\times Dr$ unitaries, and $\tr_r$ is the partial trace from $\bb{C}^{Dr\times Dr}$ to $\bb{C}^{D\times D}$.
-We analyze the asymptotics with respect to the dimension of the environment ($r$), or of the system ($D$), or both tending to infinity, and prove that the limiting states $Z_n$ are given by
+We analyze the asymptotics with respect to the dimension of the environment ($r$), or of the system ($D$), or both tending to infinity, and prove that the limiting states $\rho_n$ are given by